fidelity/spock/README.md

 set of parameters.
 * Multiple Configuration File Types: Configurations are specified from YAML, TOML, or JSON files.
 * Hierarchical Configuration: Composed from multiple configuration files via simple include statements.
-* Command-Line Overrides: Quickly experiment by overriding a value with automatically generated command line arguments
+* Command-Line Overrides: Quickly experiment by overriding a value with automatically generated command line arguments.
 * Immutable: All classes are *frozen* preventing any misuse or accidental overwrites.
 * Tractability and Reproducibility: Save currently running parameter configuration with a single chained command.